NuclearMachine/Spree-Easy-Homepage/README.md

 # SpreeEasyHomepage

 This is a complete open source [Spree](https://github.com/spree/spree) extension for easily managing your website's homepage products.
 Particularly useful for programmers who have clients or users with limited technological literacy.
-The current default operation for managing your homepage is cubersome and time consuming for what is suppose to be a simple operation.
+The current default operation for managing your homepage is cumbersome and time consuming for what is suppose to be a simple operation.
 Spree also does not include related frontend helpers which would require effort from the programmer to create and maintain.

 ![SpreeEasyHomepage Demonstration](https://media.giphy.com/media/ekedAYQFgW0iIW1hCg/giphy.gif)

-**SpreeEasyHomepage** provides a beautiful and intuitive interface for populating and categorizing products without comprimising ease of use.
+**SpreeEasyHomepage** provides a beautiful and intuitive interface for populating and categorizing products without compromising ease of use.
 Developers would be delighted to know that setup is as simple as calling a single method from the view.

 Getting Started